DFE-Digital/get-into-teaching-app/app/views/content/steps-to-become-a-teacher.md

 $international-content$

-A teacher training adviser can give free, practical advice and reassurance about all of these steps and more.
+A teacher training adviser can give free practical advice and reassurance about all of these steps and more.
 [Learn more about teacher training advisers](/teacher-training-advisers).

 $steps-1$